Aluerie/HextechButEfficient/README.md

 Feel free to make contributions, reach me with your ideas and suggestions, report bugs, etc.

+## 🌗 Last Note

+Not sure if I like the name `HextechButEfficient` because we have some non-loot scripts too.
+Not sure if wordplay of famous [HextechButBetter](https://github.com/MaciejGorczyca/HextechButBetter) project is a fine idea too.
+If you have any suggestions - please, hit me up.

 ## 👊 Riot Games Approval

 Sorry, I'm yet to send a request for approval.